-When you’re deciding if an extended warranty or service contract is worth the added cost, consider the initial cost of the product and the likely cost of repairs.
-An extended warranty or service contract might not be worth the money if a product isn’t likely to need repairs, or if repairs won’t be expensive.
-Check product review websites to see if other people say the product you bought often needs expensive repairs.
+An extended warranty or service contract might not be worth the cost if a product isn’t likely to need repairs.
+Check product review websites to see if other people say the product often needs expensive repairs.
 Read the details of the extended warranty or service contract.
-Does it offer more coverage than the warranty that came with the product?
-If it doesn’t, it’s not a good value.
+It’s not a good value if it doesn’t offer more coverage than the warranty that came with the product.

 - Costs.
 Look at the initial cost of the extended warranty or service contract, and costs that might be hidden, like deductibles or fees you must pay each time the product is serviced.
 Do you have to pay to ship the product to a repair center?
 Is there a fee to transfer the extended warranty or service contract to someone else?
 Does the extended warranty or service contract set limits on reimbursement amounts?
 For example, auto service contracts may not fully cover expenses for towing or renting a car.

-- What’s covered.
+- Coverage.
 An extended warranty or service contract won’t cover all situations or repairs.
-To find out if one is a good value, find out what limitations apply.
+Find out what limitations apply.
 Does it cover accidental damage?
 Can the company deny coverage if, for example, you don’t follow their instructions for routine maintenance?
 Does it cover only specific parts of the product or specific repairs?
 If it isn’t listed in the contract, assume that it’s not covered.

-- Claims.
+- Claims process.
 Going through a difficult claims process or waiting for reimbursement can reduce the value of having coverage.
-Find out who takes care of repairs.
-How do you make a claim?
-Do you need to return the item to the store where you bought it?
-If a local seller or dealer offers the contract, you might have to go to them for service, even if you’ve moved away.
+Find out how to make a claim, who takes care of repairs, and if you’ll need to return the item to the store where you bought it.

-When you buy a product, the seller might offer you an extended warranty or service contract.
-But you might also get calls and mail from marketers who want to sell you an extended warranty or service contract.
-These offers can come years after your purchase, and that marketer is usually not related to the company you did business with.
-The telemarketing calls — both live calls and robocalls — are probably illegal if you have no connection with the company.
+After you buy a product, you might get calls and mail from marketers who want to sell you an extended warranty or service contract.
+These offers can come years after your purchase, and the marketers are usually not related to the company you did business with.
+The telemarketing calls — both live calls and robocalls — are probably illegal if you have no connection with the company that’s calling.

-If you respond, you’re likely to hear high-pressure sales tactics (“act now, your warranty is about to expire”).
-The marketer might try to get your personal and financial information, and maybe even a first payment, before they tell you about the contract.
-Think twice about buying an extended warranty or service contract from a telemarketer, because you may find that the company behind the contract isn’t in business when you need its services.
+Marketers use high-pressure sales tactics, saying things like (“act now, your warranty is about to expire”).
+They might try to get your personal and financial information, and maybe even a first payment, before they tell you about the contract.
+It might be risky to buy an extended warranty or service contract from a telemarketer, because the company that’s responsible for the contract might not be in business when you need its services.

 If you have a problem with an extended warranty or service contract, report it to